 - Email: Chaimurthy1@gmail.com

-My name is Chai Murthy and I’m a junior Public Health major.
+My name is Chai Murthy and I’m a rising senior Public Health major.
 I’m from Charlotte, NC but I spent the first 16 years of my life in Austin, TX, so coming to UT was like coming back home.
 I love chai lattes (ironically enough), a good meme, sloths and meeting new people and hearing their stories.

 Here on the 40 acres I’m involved with Texas Kappa Delta, and as of November 2016, Texas 4000!
 I am so honored to represent this organization and am beyond excited to embark on this journey to fight cancer every mile.